-Warehouse management is an intricate process: it involves meticulous organisation, maintenance, and visibility in order to be executed successfully.
+Warehouse management is an intricate process involving meticulous organisation, maintenance, and visibility in order to be executed successfully.
 These processes need to be perfected – but that is easier said than done, because all of them are also prone to mistakes and inaccuracies.

 In this blog, we discuss 8 of the most common warehouse problems, as well as ways to overcome them: